swedenconnect/technical-framework/ELN-0615 - Signature Validation Assertion (SVA) Token.md

 - No proof of time when the signature was actually created
 - Algorithms used to create the signature is no longer considered secure
 - Services necessary to validate the signature are no longer available
-- Inability to verify supporting evidence such as, CA certificates, OCSP responses, revociation lists or simestamps
+- Inability to verify supporting evidence such as, CA certificates, OCSP responses, revocation lists or time stamps

 The challenge to validate an electronic signature is increasing with time to the point where it simply is impossible to verify the actual signature with sufficient level of assurance.

-Current existing standards such as the ETSI AdES profiles for CMS, XML adn PDF signatures can be used to prolong the lifetime of signaure by storing data that supports validation of the signature beyond the lifetime of the signing certificate.
+Current existing standards such as the ETSI AdES profiles for CMS, XML and PDF signatures can be used to prolong the lifetime of a signature by storing data that supports validation of the signature beyond the lifetime of the signing certificate.
 The problem with this approach is that the amount of information that must be stored with the signature is growing over time.
-The growing amount of information and signed objects that must be validated in order to verify the original signature is growing in complexity to the point where it may become infesible to validate the original signatue.
+The growing amount of information and signed objects that must be validated in order to verify the original signature is growing in complexity to the point where it may become infeasible to validate the original signature.

-The signatue validation assertion (SVA) defined in this document takes a fundamentally different approach to the problem by providing an assertion that asserts the validity of a signature.
-The SVA is issued by a trusted authority and assertes that a particular signature was successfully validated according to defined procedures at a certain time.
-The basic idea and intent behind the SVA that once the SVA is issued by a trusted authority, any future validation of that signature is satisfied by validating the SVA only withou any need to validate the original signature.
+The signature validation assertion (SVA) defined in this document takes a fundamentally different approach to the problem by providing an assertion that asserts the validity of a signature.
+The SVA is issued by a trusted authority and asserts that a particular signature was successfully validated according to defined procedures at a certain time.
+The basic idea and intent behind the SVA that once the SVA is issued by a trusted authority, any future validation of that signature is satisfied by validating the SVA only without any need to validate the original signature.

 This approach drastically reduces the complexity of signature validation of old signatures for the simple reason that validating the SVA only requires validation of one signature (in the most optimal case).
 The signature over the SVA.
-The SVA can be signed with keys and algorithms that makes it valid for a considerable time in the future and if needed, the SVA can be re-issued with fresh keys and signature to extend the liftime of the original signature validity.
+The SVA can be signed with keys and algorithms that makes it valid for a considerable time in the future and if needed, the SVA can be re-issued with fresh keys and signature to extend the lifetime of the original signature validity.

 <a name="requirements-notation"></a>
 ### 1.1.
 Requirements Notation

 The key words **MUST**, **MUST** **NOT**, **REQUIRED**, **SHALL**, **SHALL** **NOT**, **SHOULD**, **SHOULD** **NOT**, **RECOMMENDED**, **MAY**, and **OPTIONAL** in this document are to be interpreted as described in BCP 14 \[[RFC2119](#rfc2119)\] \[[RFC8174](#rfc8174)\] when, and only when, they appear in all capitals, as shown here.

-These keywords are capitalized when used to unambiguously specify requirements over protocol features and behaviour that affect the interoperability and security of implementations.
+These keywords are capitalized when used to unambiguously specify requirements over protocol features and behavior that affect the interoperability and security of implementations.
 When these words are not capitalized, they are meant in their natural-language sense.

 <a name="definitions"></a>